ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/deeplee-mini-projector-giveaway.markdown

   \ pictures, movies, TV shows, videos, games… on a large screen!
 Its small size,\
   \ like a smartphone, lets you take it anywhere!
 Usb, computer, mobile phone, television,\
   \ speakers, firestick… they can all be connected to the projector!</p>\r\n<p>Want\
-  \ to know what else can the Deeplee Mini Projector do？It's up to you to explore!\
+  \ to know what else can the Deeplee Mini Projector do?It's up to you to explore!\
   \ Enter the form below for a chance to win and get ready to spend a great night\
   \ of entertainment with your loved ones!</p>"
 entry-title: "Win the Deeplee Mini Projector!"